langautier/scanned-photos/README.md

     End Select
 End Property
 ```
-# ExifTool Build a directory files metadata list in an XML file
+# VBA ExifTool Build a directory files metadata list in an XML file
+I tried a little before arriving at this solution which may be useful to others
 ```VBScript
 out = ExifCache_filename(name)
 '                       -m (-ignoreMinorErrors)